onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Role:

-     * A controller that toggles between World T and World F assumptions in reasoning chains when requested, and ensures that downstream conclusions are consistent with the chosen world.
+     * A controller that toggles between World T and World F assumptions in reasoning chains when requested and ensures that downstream conclusions are consistent with the chosen world.

    * Interface:

-     * Input: world selection signal, internal state.
+     * Input: world selection signal and internal state.
      * Output: modified internal state with appropriately adjusted tension expectations.

 ### 7.3 Evaluation harness